 Universal Voting System

-The ExpressVote Universal Voting System uses touch-screen technology that produces a paper-based record for tabulation.
-As a marker, the ExpressVote handles the entire marking process, eliminating marginal marks and the need for interpretation of the voter’s mark.
+The paper-based ExpressVote Universal Voting System uses touch-screen technology that produces a paper record for tabulation.
+As a marker, the ExpressVote handles the entire marking process, eliminating unclear marks and the need for interpretation of the voter’s mark.

 - Physical and System Access Controls

 - Encryption, Hash Validation and Digital Signatures